GeiselSoftware/kgm/README.md

-# GSE (Graph Store Editor)
+# VRGS - Versatile and Robust Graph Supervision

-GSE is set of UI and command line tools to help users to store and maintain their data in graph database.
+VRGS is set of UI and command line tools to help users to cope with complexities of graph database system design and usage.
+It focuses on RDF-based graph databases and SHACL-driven approach.

 # python venv setup